 The other two settings, “Choose an app to show detailed status” and “Choose apps to show quick status,” let you control what apps provide status information on the lock screen.
 You can remove apps that are already there by clicking them and then choosing “None” or change them by picking any of the preselected apps from the pop-up menu.
 Add an additional app by clicking one of the plus (+) icons and choosing apps from that same menu.

 And for reference, here’s where all that stuff shows up on your lock screen.

 Use a Theme to Change Multiple Personalization Settings at Once

-If you’re familiar with Windows 7 or 8, you will no doubt recognize the Themes control panel window.
-Windows comes with a number of preselected themes and gives you the option to download more.
-Just browse through the list and pick the theme you want to use or click the “Get more themes online” link to see what else is on offer.
-If you have your system already set up the way you want, you can also click the “Save theme” link to give your theme a name and make it easy to reapply those options as a group later.
+If you scroll down a bit, you’ll see that Windows also comes with a number of preselected themes and gives you the option to download more from the Windows Store.
+Just browse through the list and pick the theme you want to use or click the “Get more themes in the Store” link to see what else is on offer.

 Change Your Start Menu Options